Edwin Edwards: 2014 Congressional election

+However, in 2024, the election data analysis website Split Ticket found that Edwards had overperformed the Democratic baseline in the district with a Wins above replacement (WAR) score of D+24.5.

 Edwards' record of longevity

 Edwards has the seventh longest gubernatorial tenure in post-Constitutional U.S. history at 5,784 days.
 Few governors have served four four-year terms.
 Edwards followed George Wallace of Alabama, Jim Hunt of North Carolina, Bill Janklow of South Dakota, Terry Branstad of Iowa, Lewis Cass of Michigan, and Jim Rhodes of Ohio as 16-year governors.
 However, Branstad was elected to a fifth nonconsecutive term as governor of Iowa in 2010, placing him second to George Clinton of New York (21 years) as the longest-serving governor in U.S. history, and won a sixth term as governor in 2014.
 In December 2015 Branstad surpassed New York's George Clinton as the longest-tenured governor in American history, with 8,169 days in office.

 Veteran journalist Iris Kelso once described Edwards as clearly "the most interesting" of the six governors that she had covered while working for three newspapers and WDSU, the NBC television affiliate in New Orleans.
 Kelso declared Edwards more colorful than Earl Long, whom she covered for less than a year in the office.